SAP-samples/teched2023-IN160/exercises/ex4/README.md

 ![](/exercises/ex4/images/04_01_0010.png)

-2. Create a package with the details as shown in the image below and click on Save
+2. Create a package with the details as shown in the image below and click on Save.
+Replace xx with the id assigned to you.

 ![](/exercises/ex4/images/04_02_0010.png)